In this explainer, we will learn how to translate a real-life problem into a system of equations and to find its solution(s).

 Example 5: Solving Story Problems Using Systems of Equations

-Michael buys 5 apples and 3 bananas from a grocery store and pays $3.40.
-Natalie buys 3 apples and 2 bananas from the same store and pays $2.10.
+Amer buys 5 apples and 3 bananas from a grocery store and pays $3.40.
+Sally buys 3 apples and 2 bananas from the same store and pays $2.10.
 Work out the price of a single apple and a single banana.

 Here, let us call the price of a banana and the price of an apple .
-From Michael’s shopping, we can derive the equation and from Natalie’s shopping, we can derive the equation
+From Amer’s shopping, we can derive the equation and from Sally’s shopping, we can derive the equation

 We then have a system that we can solve.
 Here, we will solve this using elimination by first multiplying the equations to make the coefficients of equal.
 If we multiply the first equation through by 2 and the second equation through by 3, we get